-• The Minitrend GR and the Multitrend GR recorders have two USB host ports, one front and one at the rear.
-The eZtrend GR recorder has one front USB Host.
+- The Minitrend GR and the Multitrend GR recorders have two USB host ports, one front and one at the rear. - 2 USB ports for DR Graphic are extended inside the case to a dual panel mount receptor above the power supply.
+USB peripherals/wires can be connected on the panel mount connector for inside the case. - The eZtrend GR recorder has one front USB Host.
 The USB ports can be used for attaching external USB devices such as a keyboard, mouse or a USB data storage key.
 The keyboard and mouse can be used to navigate the recorder's screen along with text entry.